8 Proven Benefits of HIIT

 8) It forces you to push yourself

-Don’t think of this as the sort of exercise where you can run on a treadmill and leisurely watch TV as you work up a sweat.
+Don’t think of this as the sort of exercise where you can throw on your leggings, run on a treadmill and leisurely watch TV as you work up a sweat.
 HIIT doesn’t last very long.
 However, that means you’ll be working extremely hard during that short period.
 It’ll push you to your limits and will likely make you consider quitting.
 If you’re able to push through it you’ll find you’ll be stronger in both mind and body.
 You can take the lessons you learn from HIIT and take it into your everyday life.
 It’ll make you a tougher individual overall and make you proud that you can push yourself so hard and come out the other end a stronger person.

 High-intensity interval training isn’t for those who aren’t up for the challenge.
 The end result, however, is well worth the sweat and tears you pour into the effort you put forward.
 Discipline yourself to meet your goals and try to work harder each time you workout, and you may be surprised with the results that are produced through your hard work.